Deutsche Bank global forex trading head to leave

-FRANKFURT, April 28 Deutsche Bank's global head of forex trading will leave in June, Germany's biggest lender said on Monday, confirming a report in Handelsblatt newspaper.
+FRANKFURT Deutsche Bank's (DBKGn.DE) global head of forex trading will leave in June, Germany's biggest lender said on Monday, confirming a report in Handelsblatt newspaper.

 "Kevin Rodgers has made a personal decision to retire from the industry to pursue other ambitions including academia and music," a spokeswoman said.